Finding the Law of the Micro-States and Small Jurisdictions of Europe

 4. Finding Print Sources of Primary Law

-Where available and relevant, the name and URL (or street address) is provided of one or more major national law library(ies).
-In addition, the laws of many (but not all) the jurisdictions are available for consultation at major repositories of foreign law, including:
+Where available and relevant, the name and URL (or street address) are provided by one or more major national law library(ies).
+In addition, the laws of many (but not all) of the jurisdictions are available for consultation at major repositories of foreign law, including:

 Especially for historical legal materials, researchers may also wish to consult:

-Most British Library historical holdings of official gazettes are not now reflected in the British Library OPAC; they are recorded in a card file in the Science, Technology and Business Reading Rooms.
+Most British Library historical holdings of official gazettes are not necessarily reflected in the British Library OPAC; they are recorded in a card file in the Science, Technology, and Business Reading Rooms.
 Current issues are more likely to be found in the UK at

 Present and former U.K. dependencies